ATNoG/of_mobilenode/README.md

 ## System framework
-The framework was design to work on 6 nodes (one for each emulated network node) of the AMazING tested, sited in the rooftop of Instituto de Telecomunicações de Aveiro.
+The framework was designed to work on 6 nodes (one for each emulated network node) of the AMazING tested, sited in the rooftop of Instituto de Telecomunicações de Aveiro.
 Each node is composed by a VIA Eden 1GHz processor with 1GB RAM and two wireless interfaces (an 802.11a/b/g/n Atheros 9K and a 802.11a/b/g Atheros 5K), running Ubuntu 12.04 LTS.

 ## Open vSwitch installation
 Since we do not change the OvS software you can check out how to install the sofware on developers [github](https://github.com/openvswitch/ovs).

 ## Requirements to run POX
-POX officially requires Python 2.7 (though much of it will work fine fine with Python 2.6), and should run under Linux, Mac OS, and Windows.
+POX officially requires Python 2.7, and should run under Linux, Mac OS, and Windows.

 ### Usage
 The script ext/handover_mn.py handles the Mobile Node handover request.
 Run it along with l3_learning